asilegrk/asilegrk/README.md

 # Hi there I am Asile 👋

-### I am a senior Computer Engineering student at Cukurova University and I always like to research and improve myself.
+### I am a Data Scientist and I always like to research and improve myself.

 #### 🌱 I’m currently learning Data Science, Machine Learning, Deep Learning and Computer Vision